All Episodes

 And the third thing he'd like is for the Democrats to kill it.

-I think if you were to hold the vote today, she would not get a majority, either in the Judiciary Committee or on the floor.
+I think if you were to hold the vote today, she would not get a majority either in the Judiciary Committee or on the floor.

 I think there's maybe one or two on the Judiciary Committee who have said they'd support her as of right now.

-Now, having said that, the hearings are going to be make or break for Harriet Myers in a way uh that they have not been for any other nominee.
+Now, having said that, the hearings are going to be make or break for Harriet Myers in a way that they have not been for any other nominee.

-Right now she has a rough road to hoe.
+Right now, she has a rough road to hoe.

-Now uh what does he mean by this?
+Now, what does he mean by this?

-Uh having said that, the hearings are going to be make or break for Harriet Myers in a way that they have not been for any other nominee.
+Having said that, the hearings are going to be make or break for Harriet Myers in a way that they have not been for any other nominee.

-What do you suspect that the gallant Senator from New York means by that?
+What do you suspect that the gallant senator from New York means by that?

-Hello, Tim, I'm glad you waited.
+I'm glad you waited.

-Welcome to the Rush Linball program.
+Welcome to the Rush Limbaugh program.

 Hi, Rush.

-Well, that's that's because his question sounds like it was something formatted for the Miss America pageant.
+That's because his question sounds like it was something formatted for the Miss America pageant.

-I mean it there's no substance to it.
+I mean, there's no substance to it.

-Well, now wait, wait, wait, wait.
+Well, now, wait, wait, wait, wait.

-The question was asked of Harriet Myers, and this is an unnamed senator.
+For people that don't know what you're calling about, the question was asked of Harriet Myers, and this is an unnamed senator.

-We don't know who who asked her this, but he's talking, whoever he is, they've just not been identified in the American Spectator, which was the source.
+Whoever he is, he's just not been identified in the American Spectator, which was the source.

-Uh and you don't think that's a good question.
+And you don't think that's a good question.

-No, it's it's weak.
+No, it's weak.

-It's it's a generic Miss America style pageant.
+It's a generic Miss America-style pageant.

-That meant it may that maybe maybe what he's talking about.
+It may be what he's talking about.

-But have are you are you an employer?
+But are you an employer?

 Do you interview people to come work where you work?